darkquasar/darkquasar.github.io/_posts/2017-09-09-THL01-Mimikatz.md

 After this, we observe a sequence similar to the one described in the previous Sysmon Event ID 10, where Mimikatz is accessed by a few processes and finally accesses lsass (same Access Mask [0x1010] and Call Trace).

-# Using Sysmon and Windows Events
+## Hunting with Sysmon and Windows Events

 This hunt gets even more interesting when we start observing an interleave of Windows Security Events alonside the Sysmon ones
 ```Markdown